To qualify for Intern membership, applicant must:

-- Proof of liability insurance coverage
+- Show proof of liability insurance coverage

-- Annual renewal of ARIDO membership
+- Renew ARIDO membership annually

 - Intern Members may use the designation “Intern Member of the Association of Registered Interior Designers of Ontario” or “Intern, ARIDO” after their name